| MAP | TOP > Atelier "FUJIGURUMA" >>>> invocation example of Grapviz extension |

 both image and client side image map files automatically

-is using graphviz-hook
+is using graphviz-hook command.

 You can generate them,